ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 ## Server Name Handling

-Clients MUST NOT use "resolver.arpa" as the server name either in the TLS Server Name Indication in TLS ({{?RFC8446}}) for DoT or DoH connections, or in the URI host for DoH requests.
+Clients MUST NOT use "resolver.arpa" as the server name either in the TLS Server Name Indication (SNI) ({{?RFC8446}}) for DoT or DoH connections, or in the URI host for DoH requests.

-Designated DoH resolvers that support Verified Discovery for clients that only know an IP address MUST accept both of the following as the URI host in requests:

-- the IP address of designating Unencrypted Resolver.
-- the TargetName in the ServiceMode SVCB record, which is the hostname that maps to the address (A and AAAA) records used to connect to the Encrypted Resolver.
+When performing discovery using resolver IP addresses, clients MUST use the IP address as the URI host for DoH requests.

+Note that since IP addresses are not supported by default in the TLS SNI, resolvers that support discovery using IP addresses will need to be configured to present the appropriate TLS certificate when no SNI is present for both DoT and DoH.

 # Security Considerations